I regularly see a lot of questions around MVVM, last one only a few weeks ago.

 The problem is usually the same: what should be a Model, and what should be a ViewModel?

 We can’t really blame developers, because references online are not really good, especially MSDN’s one.
 The explanation is simplified to be understandable for most developers.
-I find the result is an oversimplified pattern which doesn’t fit for complex line of business application.
+The result is an oversimplified pattern which doesn’t fit for complex line of business application.

-There are many different and potentially contradictory implementations of MVVM.
+There are many contradictory implementations of MVVM.
 I’ll describe in this post an effective implementation for me since many years.

 Everybody agree on a ViewModel definition: it is an abstraction of a View.
 This abstraction is simpler to test than the GUI, we don’t need to run the solution to test a ViewModel in isolation.
 It decouples UI design from UI behavior.